Importance of GAP Analysis in ERP Implementation | Steps to be followed to perform effective GAP Analysis

 Important GAPs that need to be addressed

-In the case of a large organization with various departments, this can be a tedious process.
+With a large organization with various departments, this can be a tedious process.
 Hence, the most common GAPs are outlined below: –

 1. Missing Functions or Key Features

-Even if the organization is conducting a detailed requirement gathering session, there can be some missing functions.
+Even if the organization is conducting a detailed requirement-gathering session, there can be some missing functions.
 These can be an entirely new feature that you failed to identify in the beginning or can be a feature that is associated with the existing function.